ravimashru/pr-diff-demo/demo.md

 # Demo File

-This is a line initially added to the file.
+This is an updated line committed directly to the main branch.